 I am excited that it’s gonna be something that lasts longer than most of my illegal street art and… I think it’s an important thing for the community to see.. artists who started in the margins, make the transition to being seen as… more legitimate because I think it inspires other creative people to try to take what they’re doing further.”

-Let’s enjoy the work some more…
+Now let’s enjoy the mural some more…

 Shepard Fairey’s work is stunningly poised.

 It is yet another reason to looove South park SD.